• Home

 Ushering in the Autumn: Synchronicities that Fall from the Trees

-Sep 29, 2023
+September 29, 2023

-Sep 29, 2023
+September 29, 2023

 The ripening of local cranberries to crimson, the late-blooming rich yellow goldenrod flowers, and the variety of brown hues of dying leaves ushers in the beginning of autumn.
 I see a remarkable synchronicity in the colors of this landscape where I live in Massachusetts and the reds and golds that are considered colors of luck, happiness, and joy during a festival of my own heritage: the Mid-Autumn festival which is celebrated in Vietnam (known as Tết Trung Thu) on this full moon in September.
 Streets are lined with red and gold lanterns, and the rich brown color of traditional mooncakes eaten on this special day just adds to the magical similarity!

-Sep 29, 2023
+September 29, 2023

 Three Sisters: Harvesting Food and Wisdom

-Sep 11, 2023
+September 11, 2023

-Sep 11, 2023
+September 11, 2023

 The North American indigenous folktale of the Three Sisters is told from Mexico to Montana, and teaches the ancient agricultural technique of planting corn, beans and squash together because each provides some benefit to the others’ growth and health.
 The Three Sisters celebrates a Sisterhood of mutual thriving characterized by reciprocity and interdependence: each Sister’s uniqueness is celebrated and recognized as important to the health of the whole.
 I love how planting and harvesting these Three Sisters nourishes our bodies as well as our spirits and communities.

-Sep 11, 2023
+September 11, 2023

 The Medial Thread: Between The Cauldron and the Crow

-Jul 26, 2023
+July 26, 2023

-Jul 26, 2023
+July 26, 2023

-In a quiet cave beyond time, an Old Woman weaves the world with fibers dyed from root and blossom, only to have it unraveled again by Trickster Crow.
+In a quiet cave beyond time, an Old Woman weaves the fabric of the world, only to have it unraveled again by Trickster Crow.
 Yet she does not despair.
 She gathers the threads and begins anew, each tapestry carrying a different pattern, a new possibility.
-This enduring White Mountain Apache folktale echoes in the folklore of many landscapes around the world reminding us that creation and destruction are not enemies, but dance partners in the rhythm of renewal.
-In a world obsessed with permanence, at its heart the story holds paradox, persistence, and the sacred art of starting again.
+This enduring White Mountain Apache folktale reminds us creation and destruction are the warp and weft of life, and that even broken threads may be rewoven into meaning.

-Jul 26, 2023
+July 26, 2023

 Buzzard Dances & Pokeberry Spells: Feathers, Folklore & Fugitive Fires

-Jul 11, 2023
+July 11, 2023

-Jul 11, 2023
+July 11, 2023

 A reflection on the folk wisdom offered in The Magical Adventures of Pretty Pearl by Virginia Hamilton filled with beloved characters from African American folklore.
 How folklore and folk tradition bring a small community fugitives into deep relationship with the wild, and how enchantment and magic serve as a source of psychological resilience and practical survival in the face of unimaginable hardship.

-Jul 11, 2023
+July 11, 2023

-In Authentic Self, Bird folktale, circle of life, enchantment, European, Fall, Folktale, Forests, Goddess art, kinship with the wild, magic, synchronicity, Tree lore, Wildlife Tags birch folklore, Baba Yaga folktale, witch, pagan folklore, Slavic Folktale, Clarissa Pinkola Estes, Folktale interpretation, Falcon folklore, Spirit Animal, Bird spirit animal, feathersandfolktales, Diem Dangers, the dangerous old woman, Dangerous Old Woman, Fall 2024, birch goddess
+In Authentic Self, Bird folktale, circle of life, enchantment, European, Fall, Folktale, Forests, Goddess art, kinship with the wild, magic, synchronicity, Tree lore, Wildlife Tags birch folklore, Baba Yaga folktale, witch, pagan folklore, Slavic Folktale, Clarissa Pinkola Estes, Folktale interpretation, Falcon folklore, Spirit Animal, Bird spirit animal, feathersandfolktales, Diem Dangers, the dangerous old woman, Dangerous Old Woman, Fall 2024, birch goddess, grief

 ← Autumn's Gifts: Beauty and BereavementUshering in the Autumn: Synchronicities that Fall from the Trees →